Frequently Asked Questions

 Why do I sometimes hear a crackling sound?

-When you play three or four keys at once, the combined volume is three or four times greater than just playing one note.
+When you play three or four keys at once, the combined volume can be three or four times greater than just playing one note.
 If the total combined volume is too high, you may hear some "clipping".
 Pianofly has a built in "Auto-gain" feature so that when this happens Pianofly will turn down the master volume just enough for the clipping to go away.
 To completely avoid clipping you must keep the master volume at a lower setting.
 We give you the option to turn the volume all the way up to 10 (which you may want when only playing one or two notes), but you risk some clipping when playing multiple notes together.
-How many notes it takes to cause clipping at a particular volume depends on the instrument sound (number of nodes and the shape of their envelopes).
+How many notes it takes to cause clipping at a particular volume depends on the sound design (number of nodes and the shape of their envelopes).

 There are hundreds of features that could be included in any piece of music software.
 Designing Pianofly required countless choices.
 To include every possible feature would make Pianofly very hard to use, and it would mean spending forever in development.
 We settled on a feature set that we felt made a strong product that we could get into users hands sooner rather than later.
-We will continue to add more features to Pianofly and would be happy to hear your requests and suggestions.

 How do I record what I play?